rackerlabs/support-how-to/content/rackspace-email/upgrade-to-rackspace-email-plus.md

 5. When the domain has successfully upgraded to, you are taken back to the mailbox list and see a note appears stating *"Success!
 All Rackspace Email users on yourdomainexample.com have been upgraded to Rackspace Email Plus."*

-**Warning:** Please allow at least 15 minutes for the upgrade to complete before making any further changes.